 Your one on ones are a great time to clear the air.
 Let your former peers vent.
 Listen.
 Ask good questions and get their opinions.

 Often, people just want to feel heard.
 By letting them air any grievances and talking about how they feel, you can then work together to address the awkwardness.
-Whether that’s because they also wanted the job or they’re not sure how this affects your friendship, you will be creating a dialogue around the issues.
-You’ll be removing the elephant from the room right away.
+Whether that's because they also wanted the job or they're not sure how this affects your friendship, you will be creating a dialogue around the issues that naturally arise when managing former peers.
+You'll be removing the elephant from the room right away.

 As Sheryl Sandberg wrote about handling tough conversations with her team after her husband's death,